Nitrokey/nitrokey-websmartcard/implementation.md

 | --- | ------ | ---------- | ---------- | --- | --- |
 | 0x14 | DECRYPT | `{DATA,KEYHANDLE,HMAC,ECCEKEY}` | `{DATA}` | + | + |

-Decrypts data given in the `DATA` field, using `KEYHANDLE` key handle for regenerating the private key, and `ECCEKEY` ephemeral ECC public key for deriving the shared secret.
-Before that command verifies the data using calculating HMAC over all the fields and comparing with `HMAC`.
+Decrypts data given in the `DATA` field, using `KEYHANDLE` *Key Handle* for regenerating the private key, and `ECCEKEY` ephemeral ECC public key for deriving the shared secret using ECDH.
+Before that this command verifies the data by calculating HMAC over all the fields and comparing with incoming `HMAC` field.
+`KEYHANDLE` authenticity (whether it was generated with given *Master Key* and to use for given *Origin*) is verified before use.

 Requires PKCS#7 ([RFC 5652]) padded data to the length of multiple of 32.
 Work in progress.